B. J. McLeod Motorsports: Car No. 5 history

 Matt Mills was announced as the full-time driver of the No. 8 in 2019, though the number was changed to 5 after JR Motorsports acquired No. 8 from McLeod.
 Mills would drive for the first 19 races of the season, driving a mix of Chevy's and Toyota's, only getting four top 20's, and 1 top 10 at Daytona.
 He would be replaced at Watkins Glen by road course ace Scott Heckert who would finish 13th.
 Vinnie Miller would drive the car at Mid-Ohio and would finish 25th a lap down.
 Mills would return to the No. 5 at Bristol.

 In 2020, Mills returned for full season while Miller drove at Road America and Darlington.

 In 2021, Mills drove the No. 5 car for majority of the season while drivers such as Kevin Harvick, Andy Lally, James Davison, Stefan Parsons, and Mason Massey shared the ride.

-In 2022, Mills will run a handful of races whilst Rev Racing ARCA Menards Series star Nick Sanchez, Scott Heckert, Stewart Haas-based Ryan Preece, Joe Graf Jr., and Stefan Parsons drove the rounds Mills wasn't entered in.
+In 2022, Mills will run a handful of races whilst Rev Racing ARCA Menards Series star Nick Sanchez, Scott Heckert, Stewart–Haas Racing-based Ryan Preece, Joe Graf Jr., and Stefan Parsons drove the rounds Mills wasn't entered in.

-Car No. 5 Results
+Car No. 5 results

 Car No. 8 history

 In 2017, it was announced that Jeff Green would drive the No. 8 full-time.
 The team used owner points of the No. 99 from last year, so the team needed to qualify in the Top-33 to make the field.
 As Green had a Past Champion Provisional, he was locked in the field for the season opener at Daytona.
 The number was expected to be the No. 15, but Green asked to renumber to No. 8 because he and his brother David Green had both used it in the past.
 Despite the initial announcement of a full-time campaign for Green, Matt Mills brought sponsorship from Thompson Electric and he drove the car at Phoenix and Richmond.
 After Charlotte, B. J. McLeod started driving the No. 8 in every race besides the Daytona July race when Green returned to the team for one race.
 Josh Bilicki drove the No. 8 at the road course races.
 Tommy Joe Martins drove at Richmond's fall race and Caesar Bacarella ran the final two races (Phoenix and Homestead-Miami) for the team.

 In 2018, the team returned once again with multiple drivers behind the wheel.
 Caesar Bacarella, Tommy Joe Martins, Ray Black Jr., Bayley Currey, Blake Jones, Angela Ruch, Scott Heckert and Cody Ware shared the car.